 Scientific Name: Amazona albifrons subsp. albifrons; there are two other subspecies: the lesser white-fronted Amazon (Amazona alibrons subsp. nana), and the Sonora white-fronted Amazon parrot (Amazona albifrons subsp. saltuensis)

 Adult Size: A smaller Amazon species, white-fronted Amazons typically reach only about 10 inches in length.

 Life Expectancy: 50-plus years in captivity

 Origin and History

 The bird was first described and categorized in 1788 by Swedish naturalist Anders Sparrman.
 Its numbers are prolific in the wild.

-White-fronted Amazons are not considered especially suited as pets for large families with children but may be great for a single owner.
-They do bond strongly with their owners, but some have a tendency to become "one-person birds."
-It is best to socialize them thoroughly at a young age, or they become reclusive as they get older.
-They are a good choice for owners that have plenty of spare time to spend with their bird.
+White-fronted Amazons are not well suited as pets for families with children but may be great for a single owner.
+They bond strongly with their owners, but some tend to become "one-person birds."
+It is best to socialize them at a young age, or they may become reclusive and testy as they get older.
+They are a good choice for owners who have plenty of spare time to spend with their bird.